flailingmaster/opengovplatform/ogpl/webapp/sites/all/modules/contrib/pet/README.txt

 2) Enable the module using Administer -> Modules (/admin/build/modules)

-Configuration
+Template Configuration
 -------------
 Configure (create, edit, delete) the templates for your site at Administer -> Site Building -> Previewable email templates (/admin/build/pets)

-  Name - Machine name for the template.
-This is used when adding the template to your code.
+  Name (required) - Machine name for the template.
+This is useful if you want to refer to your template from code.

-  Title - A descriptive title for the template.
+  Title (required) - A descriptive title for the template.
+Neither this nor Name appear anywhere in the email itself.

-  Subject - The email subject.
-May contain tokens (see below).
+  Subject (required) - The email subject.
+May contain tokens for value substitution (see below).

-  Body - The email body.
-May contain tokens (see below).
+  Body (optional but obviously common) - The email body.
+Like Subject, may contain tokens (see below).

+  From override (optional) - An alternative From address for emails originating from this template.
+If not provided the site default is used.

+  CC default (optional) - One or more emails to be cc'd on every email sent using this template.

+  BCC default (optional) - One or more emails to be blind cc'd on every email sent using this template.

-  Recipient callback - The name of a function which is called to retrieve a list of email recipients, if the uid argument is 0 (not missing, but the number 0).
+  Recipient callback (optional) - The name of a function which is called to retrieve a list of email recipients, if the uid argument is 0 (not missing, but the number 0).
 This is a function that you provide.
 If there is a nid argument, the node is loaded and passed to this function.

-  Custom tokens - The standard 'node', 'user', and 'global' tokens are provided.
-Replacements are made for 'node' and 'user' if the nid and uid arguments, respectively, are non-empty.
+  Custom tokens (optional) - The standard 'node', 'user', and 'global' tokens are provided.
+Replacements are made for 'node' and 'user' if the nid and uid arguments, respectively, are positive integers.
 If you have custom token handlers which expect an object of type 'node' or 'user', list them here.
-TODO: add general support for other token types, including comments.

-Usage Via Links
+Template Usage Via Links / UI
 ---------------
 To invoke a PET, use the path /pet/[pet_name].
-In this simple form, with no arguments provided, the user will be required to enter a single email address.
-No user or node substitution will be available, although global substitutions will be made.
+In this simple form, with no arguments provided, the user will be required to enter one or more email addresses.
+User token substitutions will be made for every email that has a corresponding user in the site.
+Global token substitutions will also be made.

-To invoke a PET for a single user include the uid in the arguments, e.g. /pet/[pet_name]?uid=17.
+You can provide a default user in the To field by including uid=[uid] in the query, e.g. /pet/[pet_name]?uid=17.
 This will provide token substitution for user 17.
+Additional email recipients can be added.

-To invoke a PET for a custom list of users, set uid to 0 in the arguments, e.g. /pet/[pet_name]?uid=0.
-The recipient callback function will be invoked to return an array of users in the form [uid]|[email].
-If the uid is present, token substitution will be done.
-If there is no uid, leave it out (but leave the pipe in).
+To invoke a PET for a custom list of users, specify "recipient_callback=true" in the query, for example /pet/[pet_name]?recipient_callback=true.
+If the PET is set up to support user token substitution then for each email with a corresponding user the substitution will take place.

 To invoke a PET with node substitution, add the node id to the arguments, e.g. /pet/[pet_name]?uid=17&nid=244.
 Token substitution will be done on both user 17 and node 244.
+Recipient callback could be used as well, as in /pet/[pet_name]?recipient_callback=true&nid=244.

-Usage From Code
+Template Usage From Code
 ---------------
 pet_send_mail() sends email to multiple recipients.  pet_send_one_mail() sends email to one recipient.
 See these function headers for documentation.